Neural Networks

 1.2 Why Traditional Neural Networks Failed at Sequences

-This works well for static problems like recognizing what's in a photo.
-But it has a major limitation with sequential data: it lacks memory.
-These networks treat every input as completely independent, as if it has nothing to do with what came before.
-If you fed a sentence to a feedforward network, it would analyze each word in isolation, missing the cumulative meaning that comes from their order.
+These networks treat every input as completely independent, as if nothing came before it.
+Feed a sentence to a feedforward network, and it analyzes each word in isolation, blind to the cumulative meaning built from their order.
+Why does this happen?
+Because feedforward networks are stateless systems.

-This occurs because feedforward networks are stateless systems.
 Their output depends only on the current input and the learned weights.
-They have no internal state that can be influenced by past events.
-We needed a completely different approach to handle sequences—a shift from stateless pattern recognition to stateful, dynamic processing.
+They carry no internal state influenced by past events.
+No history.
+No context.
+No memory.
+We needed something radically different for sequences—a shift from stateless pattern recognition to stateful, dynamic processing that could remember what it had seen.

 1.3 Enter Recurrence: Giving Networks Memory